The Quantum Circuit

 Returns

-The QCircuit resulting from the tensor product of this circuit with the one in parameter.
+The QCircuit resulting from the tensor product of this circuit with that in parameter.

 Returns

-The QCircuit resulting from the tensor product of this circuit with the one in parameter.
+The QCircuit resulting from the tensor product of this circuit with that in parameter.

 Return type